matthias-reis/carda-gatsby/content/articles/2021/12/karin-park-thot-perry-frank-1.md

 The record consists of four previously unreleased instrumental ambient pieces.
 The sound tinkerer again stimulates the imagination with intense textures, his characteristic guitar drone sound and vivid, atmospheric parts.

-Francesco wrote three of the four pieces in the summer of this year while terrible forest fires raged in his home island, destroying a large part of the landscape.
+Francesco wrote three of the four pieces in the summer of this year while terrible forest fires raged on his home island, destroying a large part of the landscape.

 The musician processes these terrible images with his EP.
 While listening to the songs, I can see the changing nature, the radical cuts, and the fire's brutality in front of my mind's eye.
 Yet, I can also sense the desire for escape, a solution, peace and the end of the dangerous situation.